codenet/col862/lec15/README.md

 next "client request" to service.
 Regardless of acceptor failures, leader failures, lost messages, delayed messages, duplicate messages, and clock skews, everyone *must* agree on a single chosen value.
 The algorithm can tolerate `F` acceptor faults.
-If `F+1` replicas are eventually alive, the algorithm might eventually choose a value.
+If `F+1` acceptors are eventually alive, the algorithm might eventually choose a value.
 The algorithm may never choose a value (in line with the FLP impossibility theorem).

-The heart of the algorithm is the theorem `ShowsSafety` in `Voting.tla`.
+The heart of the algorithm is the theorem `ShowsSafety` in [Voting.tla](./Voting.tla).
 The theorem basically ensures that *leaders can only propose **safe values***.
 A value is safe if it is the one that was chosen (quorum of acceptors chose this value in a previous ballot); or any other value if there was no consensus yet (quorum of acceptors never voted and never will vote on the same value in any previous ballot).
 Before trying to understand this theorem, build intuitions for it from the scenarios given in Section 6.4 of the paper.

-We try to explain this theorem informally in english.
+Here, we try to explain this theorem informally in english.
 The theorem ensures that the leader of ballot `b` will only propose a value `v` if `ShowsSafeAt(Q, b, v)` holds for any quorum `Q`.
 Say `c` is the last ballot where *anyone* in the quorum `Q` had voted.

 Case 1: If no one in the quorum has ever voted (`c=-1`), we are sure that there *cannot* be a chosen value (all quorums have at least one common acceptor with